-A judge may do any of the following, although a final order has been issued:

-- (a) correct a clerical mistake, or an error resulting from an accidental mistake or omission, in an order; - (b) amend an order to provide for something that should have been, but was not, adjudicated on; - (c) extend the time for doing something required to be done by an order that provides a deadline; - (d) set a deadline for complying with an order that does not set a deadline.
+- (1) A judge may do any of the following, although a final order has been issued: - (a) correct a clerical mistake, or an error resulting from an accidental mistake or omission, in an order; - (b) amend an order to provide for something that should have been, but was not, adjudicated on; - (c) extend the time for doing something required to be done by an order that provides a deadline; - (d) set a deadline for complying with an order that does not set a deadline. - (2) A motion to amend an order must be brought before the judge who granted the order, unless a judge directs otherwise.